Zxilly/go-size-analyzer/README.md

 Will start a web server on port 8080, you can view the result in your browser.

+Or you can use the WASM version in the browser: [GSA Treemap](https://gsa.zxilly.dev)

 The web page will look like this:

 ![image](https://github.com/Zxilly/go-size-analyzer/assets/31370133/e69583ce-b189-4a0d-b108-c3b7d5c33a82)